 You also may want to consider finding heterojunction solar cell technology (HJT) for your system that combines monocrystalline silicon wafers with amorphous silicon.
 HJT has peak efficiency with the lowest temperature coefficient and no Light Induced Degradation (LID).
-Finally, you’ll want to consider LID because degradation of efficiency can affect the amount of energy you’re able to produce.
+Finally, you will want to consider LID because degradation of efficiency can affect the amount of energy you are able to produce.

 It is a great idea to have a basic understanding of how solar panels work, but we understand it can be overwhelming to choose the proper type of solar panels.
 Our solar experts at 8MSolar are available to assess your needs and help you make the best decision for your unique needs.

-So are monocrystalline vs. polycrystalline vs. thin-film panels better?
-The best type of solar panels depends on the purpose of the panels and where they’ll be installed.
+Now that you understand some of the defining characteristics of each solar panel, their applications can help you evaluate which one is right for you.
+You will find the best type of solar panel when you consider the installation locations and the panels’ purpose.
 For residential properties with a large roof space or property, the best choice of panels may be polycrystalline.
 These panels are the most affordable for large spaces and will provide enough efficiency and power.
 For residential properties with smaller spaces, monocrystalline solar panels may be the best choice.
 These panels work well for those who want to maximize their energy bills in a small space.

-Monocrystalline solar panels and polycrystalline solar panels are good fits for homes and other similar buildings.
-Thin-film solar panels are almost never used on homes because they are lower in efficiency.
-Instead, thin-film solar panels are perfect for commercial buildings that can’t handle the additional weight of traditional panels.
-Though thin-film is less efficient, commercial roofs have more space to cover more of the roof with panels.
+Monocrystalline solar panels and polycrystalline solar panels are excellent choices for homes and similar property buildings.
+Homeowners almost never utilize thin-film solar panels because they are lower in efficiency.
+Instead, business owners and commercial buildings use thin-film solar panels when they cannot handle the additional weight of traditional panels.
+Although thin-film is less efficient than the other panel options, commercial buildings have more roof space to cover the surface with panels.

 Consider some of the core factors involved in the decisions like function, size and cost:

-- Function: What’s the main reason you’re looking to purchase solar panels?
+- Function: Consider the main reason you are looking to purchase solar panels.
 You could be looking for savings on your energy bill or trying to decrease your energy footprint.
 Figuring out your primary reason for switching to solar can help guide you toward the right choice of solar panels for you.

-- Size: Take a look at the surface area and the number of appliances you’ll want to power.
+- Size: Take a look at the surface area and the number of appliances you will want to power.
 A relatively small, simple home may require a different kind of solar panel than a sprawling house with more extensive amenities.

-If you’re not sure which of the types of solar panels will work best for your project or you want some guidance on understanding solar panel technology, our experts at 8MSolar can help you determine the right panels for your unique project.
+If you are not sure which of the types of solar panels will work best for your project or you want some guidance on understanding solar panel technology, our experts at 8MSolar can help you determine the right panels for your unique project.

 At 8MSolar, we offer affordable, effective solar solutions to both residential and commercial customers.
 From expertise to energy savings, we offer you many advantages:

-- Expertise: To ensure there’s effective communication, continuous engagement and quality installation throughout the entire process, we assign a local project manager to each of our customers.
+- Expertise: To ensure there is effective communication, continuous engagement and quality installation throughout the entire process, we assign a local project manager to each of our customers.
 These project managers have experience in both construction and engineering and know exactly how to install your solar panels the right way.
-You’ll be able to have confidence that an experienced professional is taking care of the process.
+You will be able to have confidence that an experienced professional is taking care of the process.

-- Quality products: At 8MSolar, we make sure we’re offering our customers the latest and highest-quality products on the market.
-You’ll be able to trust the durability and effectiveness of our products.
+- Quality products: At 8MSolar, we make sure we are offering our customers the latest and highest-quality products on the market.
+You will be able to trust the durability and effectiveness of our products.
 If something goes wrong, our engineers are ready to make immediate repairs.

-- Savings: Once your solar panels are installed, you’ll soon start to see energy savings.
+- Savings: Once your solar panels are installed, you will soon start to see energy savings.
 Solar panels are an investment in your future that will continue to give you returns.

 8MSolar is ready to help install solar panels for your business or home.
 With expertise, quality products, great prices and savings, 8MSolar is the way to go.
 Get in touch with us to start finding the right solar panels for you.